adamjhc/stream-vertex-cover/dissertation/report/report.md

 Source:

-- Local - You have direct access to the graph, for example, in the form of a file.
+- Local - One has direct access to the graph, for example, in the form of a file.
-- Network - You do not have direct access, the data is streamed to you in pieces.
+- Networked - One does not have direct access, the data is streamed to you in pieces.
 This may be either due to the size of the data (it being too large to feasibly store) or due to the nature of the data.
-This nature being that it doesn't yet exist as stored data and so must be processed in some way from pre-existing data.
+This nature being that the data could be fragmented across databases and so must be processed in some way to put it all together.

+This allows us to break down our aims into three sections based on these attributes.
+For in-memory sized local graphs (the traditional setting) we're able to provide traditional tools.
+This includes visualisations and simplified implementations using well-worn graph libraries.
+We will be using a library called NetworkX[citation needed].
+NetworkX provides data structures for graphs with an intuitive API.
+It also includes a module for drawing graphs with Matplotlib, a Python visualization library that has been around since 2003.
+In this setting we can simulate streaming by looping through the edges of a graph.
+This gives us a particular advantage in seeing truly how the algorithms work as we are able to see the entire graph at the same time.

+The second section is for out-of-memory sized local graphs.
+In our original plan, this section didn't exist as we assumed most implementation details would come forward when implementing into a real streaming framework.
+However, we found that this was too much of a jump so this middle step was envisioned to allow for a true streaming implementation while still being in the familiarity of the core Python libraries.
+So that's exactly what we'll be doing.
+Having the graph represented by an edge list stored in a file allows us to read from the file line by line and therefore edge by edge.
+This is exactly how a streaming application would see the input of a graph.
+Since the time taken to read from a file is negligible in comparison to any network activity, we will be able to gauge the performance of these algorithms with minimal external variables.
+This gives us a platform for accurate performance profiling.

+The final section is for out-of-memory sized networked graphs.
+This is what you'd consider to be an actual use case.
+This is most flexible section, in that, there are many ways of going about it depending on your situation.
+We're taking this as an opportunity to build a proof-of-concept system that covers the basics.
+Apache Kafka has shown promise in it's versatility as a streaming platform rather than being tied down to a particular workflow.
+This allows for our fairly custom implementation of stream processing.
+Most streaming platforms prioritise parallelisation in their processing which we don't concern ourselves with.
+Our data source will be external in the sense that it could be replicated to run on a server far, far away but for ease-of-development's sake it will be ran locally.

 ### The Algorithms